mthl/guix-artwork/website/drafts/grafts-continued.md

 updates](https://guix.gnu.org/manual/en/html_node/Security-Updates.html)
 in a timely fashion, even for core packages deep down in the dependency graph.
-Most users value the benefits of grafts, but newcomers were also unavoidably stroke by what turned out to be the undesirable side effect of our graft implementation on user experience.
+Most users value the benefits of grafts, but newcomers were also unavoidably struck by what turned out to be the undesirable side effect of our graft implementation on user experience.
 This had been a well-known problem for a while, but [1.1.0 finally addressed these issues](https://guix.gnu.org/blog/2020/gnu-guix-1.1.0-released/).